 Problem. localhost is not universal.
 On macOS it means the Mac.
 Inside Android Emulator, the route back to the Mac is usually 10.0.2.2.
 On a physical device, the Mac must be reachable by LAN IP.

 Run in the sample.
-In Known-good app startup, run the runtime-diagnostic step.
+Select Known-good app startup and press Run Scenario.
+The sample runs runtime-diagnostic as the third request in that scenario; it is not a separate scenario in the dropdown.
 Then repeat the scenario on another runtime if you have one available.

 Use in Rockxy.